Tanvi1704/tanvi218docker/README.md

 ## .dockerignore

-The `.dockerignore` file specifies files and directories that should be ignored by Docker when building the image.
-This can help reduce the image size and improve build times by excluding unnecessary files.
-In this case, the following items are ignored:
+The .dockerignore file specifies files and directories that should be ignored by Docker when building the image:

 - `README.md`: The project's README file.
 - `build` and `dist`: Directories that may contain compiled or built artifacts.